Brobz/youtube_dl_helper/README.md

 ### Note

-An example track list text file (with all is syntactic flairs for metadata parsing) can be found on this very repository, under _example_track_list.txt_
+An example track list text file (with all it's syntactic flairs for metadata parsing) can be found on this very repository, under _example_track_list.txt_